 Connelly Development, LLC proposes to amend the Zoning Map of James City County, Virginia to create a Multifamily Residential District (R-5) on approximately 14.5 acres presently zoned General Agriculture (A-1).
-The proposed R-5 would consist of 126 affordable apartment units with access directly off of Richmond Road.
-The property is located in the Stonehouse District adjacent to Oakland Farms, Crosswalk Church and Villages at Candle Station.
+The proposed R-5 would consist of 126 affordable apartment units with access off of Oakland Drive.
+The property is located in the Stonehouse District adjacent to Oakland, Crosswalk Church and Villages at Candle Station.
 A vicinity map is included on page 6.